bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 INT is your spellcasting ability for your wizard spells,	since you learn your spells through dedicated study and memorization.
 You use your INT whenever a spell refers to your spellcasting ability.
-In addition, you use your INT when setting the saving throw DC for a wizard spell you cast and when making an attack roll with one.
+In addition, you use your INT when setting the DC for a wizard spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + INT